Software engineer; Game developer; Coffee drinker

-Besides developing my own game, I actively maintain my enthusiasm for the world of game mechanics.
-I enjoy analysing game mechanics in existing games, and drawing lessons out of them.
+In addition to building games and the necessary frameworks, I enjoy analysing game mechanics in existing games, and drawing lessons out of them.
 Not only videogames, but also tabletop games hold an interest for me.
-This passion is the best when shared, and you will regularly find game design related topics on my blog, or find me contributing as producer on a podcast and online blog dedicated to the shared appreciation of the design and lore of RuneScape on RSBANDB.
+For that reason, my blog does not just talk about game and software development, but also houses my thoughts on game design.You can also find me contributing as producer on a podcast and online blog dedicated to the shared appreciation of the design and lore of RuneScape on RSBANDB.

 Download my full resume here.

 Besides spending my spare time on making and analysing games, I also enjoy playing them.
 It is not rare for me to comment on desicions regarding game mechanics or audio though.